What Makes You a High-Risk Driver?

 Average Cost Increases by Violation Type

 High-risk drivers typically pay 2–3 times more than standard-rate drivers for the same coverage.
-In early 2026, national full coverage averages for clean-record drivers range from approximately $131–$181 per month depending on the source and insurer, while high-risk profiles see dramatically higher figures.
+In early 2026, national full coverage averages for clean-record drivers sit at approximately $225 per month ($2,700/year), while high-risk profiles see dramatically higher figures based on H2 2025 data.

 DUI violations create the most dramatic premium increases.
 In H2 2025, the national average full coverage cost for DUI drivers jumped to approximately $4,461 per year — a 35% increase from the first half of 2025 alone, and roughly 89% above the clean-record average.
 Some insurers specialize in high-risk drivers and offer more competitive rates, while standard carriers may refuse coverage entirely.